joakimsigvald/XspecT/README.md

 1. Feel free to nest given classes in more than one layer (but avoid more than four levels of nesting)
 1. Write one test-method per logical assertion (i.e. test only one thing per test)
 1. Feel free to use all of Xunit's features - such as Fact, Theory and test-data
-1. Use only the built in assertion framework from XspecT (it will give you neater specifications with clearer test-output)
+1. Use only the built-in assertion framework from XspecT (it will give you cleaner specifications with clearer test-output)

 Example:
 ```